-It’s now 1959.
+Fast-forward to 1959.
 America’s a fascist horrorville, run by madmen with a fleet of black helicopters.
 Germany is prospering under corrupt and geriatric Fuhrer Goering.
 Soviet Russia is…well, Soviet Russia.

 Enter Anthony Markham – half-Indian, closet gay.
-He's also a hyper-patriot who worships England.
+He’s also a hyper-patriot who worships England.
 He has a biography to write of a dead and largely forgotten Winston Churchill, and is coming back from America, where the old drunk left his papers.
-Little does he realise, as he returns to his safe, orderly England, that he carries, somewhere in his luggage, an object that can be used to destroy England and the whole structure of bourgeois civilisation as it has been gradually restored since 1918.
+Little does he realise, as he returns to his safe, orderly England, that he carries, somewhere in his luggage, an “object” that can be used to destroy England and the whole structure of bourgeois civilisation as it has been gradually restored since 1918.

 Above all, what is The Churchill Memorandum?
 What terrible secrets does it contain?

 All will be revealed—but not till after Markham has gone on the run through an England unbombed, uncentralised, still free, and still mysterious.

 How might England and the world have turned out but for that catastrophic declaration of war in defence of Poland?
 Read on and wonder….

 From the Reviews